aysaha/EECS206A/README.md

 launches rviz, ar_track_alvar, and usb_cam

 ### Results

+We obtained a robust, modular and versatile system that is capable of having an arbitrary number of robots follow almost any path while behaving as a rigid body.

+	* The slave controllers behaved incredibly well and were extremely robust to disturbances in both the initial conditions (i.e the turtlebots not being initially positionned in the required confirguration) and unforseen errors in the master's behavior.
+The slave robots would adhere to their theoretical coordinates within 5cm and 5 degrees of error, which is the best possible reacheable precision with the available hardware.

+	* The master controller will behave robustly on the majority of ordinary paths (for instance 0 to 180 curves, S-shaped paths).
+It will reach its goal with less than 10cm or error, and always positionned within 5 degrees from the desired orientation.

+### Possible improvements

+Concerning the slaves: we would like to make them more reactive to abrupt decisions of the master.
+For example, if the master suddently stops for a mechanical reason, the slaves will move another 5cm before stopping, an maintain that steady state error as long as the master has not restarted.
+To correct that, we would want to implement a PID controller instead of the current PD controller and tune the gains appropriatly.

+The master is in charge of following the path and making sure that the whole rigid body stays on course.
+This can be improved in a few ways.
+First, we would like to adapt the controller to make it more robust and be able to follow all paths, irrespective of shape.
+As of now, the controller takes the distance between the master and the next waypoint as input.
+This can introduce instability when the master narrowly passes and misses a waypoint.
+The controller will make it accelerate and miss its next waypoint.
+To solve that, we want to use the signed distance to the waypoint.
+This would require significanlty more calculation and tf transformation, which would make the system less responsive.
+It would greatly improve robustness for difficult paths, however.

 ### Conclusion
 ### Team
 #### Ayusman Saha (EECS M.Eng.)
 Worked on simulation, state observer, path planner, and control
 #### Léo Toulet
+Worked on frame publisher, path planning and control.
 #### Philippe De Sousa
 #### Tarun Singh
+Did not do work
 #### Joshua Lin
+Did not do work

 ### Additional Materials
 [Source Code](https://github.com/TheYoshiStory/EECS206A)